-My name’s Stephi, and I’m the writer behind the blog Surviving Millennial.
+My name’s Stephi and I’m the writer behind the blog Surviving Millennial.
 Today I’d like to write to you here to talk to you about reading.

 Given this technology-driven day and age, it definitely seems like people favour watching and listening over actually reading.
-Whether it be YouTube, Films, TV – movie or film adaptations of books too – Twitch, anything where you can watch instead of read, it does seem to be the popular choice.
+Whether it be YouTube, Films, TV – movies or film adaptations of books too – Twitch, anything where you can watch instead of read, it does seem to be the popular choice.

 Now for this post, I hope to be able to give you: